René Duprée: Wrestle-1 (2013–2014, 2019–2020)

-Return to the independent circuit (2015–2021)
+Return to the independent circuit (2015–present)

 On January 24, 2015, Duprée made his first post Wrestle-1 appearance for the Canadian Wrestling Federation (CWF) defeating Tyson Dux.

 On May 20, 2015, Duprée began touring with his father promotion Atlantic Grand Prix Wrestling from May 2015 through August 2015.
 On April 29, 2017, Duprée defeated Hannibal to become the new GNW Canadian Champion as part of the 2017 AGPW tour in O'Leary, Prince Edward Island.

 On May 26, 2017, Duprée competed for What Culture Pro Wrestling as part of their World Cup tournament where he was defeated by Michael Elgin due to disqualification in the first round of the Canadian qualifier.

 On June 30, 2017, Duprée unsuccessfully defended his GNW Canadian Championship in a three-way elimination match against Wes Brisco and Hannibal, Brisco went on to win the championship.

-On August 12, 2017, Duprée and Sylvain Grenier defeated Kryss Thorn and Scotty O'Shea to win the Canadian Wrestling Federation Tag Team Championship.
+On August 12, 2017, Duprée and Sylvain Grenier defeated Kryss Thorn and Scotty O'Shea to win the Canadian Wrestling Federation Tag Team Championship in Niagara Falls, Ontario.

 On February 9, 2018, Duprée debuted in Singapore Pro Wrestling (SPW) at SPW Repentless, but was defeated by "The Statement" Andruew Tang.

+From April to June 2018, Duprée worked in Europe in Germany, Belgium, France, and the United Kingdom.
+That summer, he returned to Canada, working in Newfoundland and Montreal and then that fall returned to the United Kingdom.

+During 2019 Dupree worked in Europe, Montreal and Eastern Canada.
+Then returned to Japan that fall and worked threre for a year.
+He then took a hiatus from wrestling for a year between July 2020 and August 2021 due to the COVID-19 pandemic.

+He returned to in August 2021 in Kingston, Ontario for Great North Wrestling when he defeated Rex Atkins in the afternoon show and the evening show losing to Blood Hunter.

+In September 2023, Dupree reunited with Grienier at North Carolina's Fortitude Wrestling Entertainment.
+A month later, they wrestled in Montreal at Les Promotions J/R L'Invasion De l'Est 13 where they defeated the Monkey Family and Le Changement.
+On November 4, 2023 Dupree defeated GNW Canadian Champion Magnum McLaren by disqualification for Great North Wrestling in Renfrew, Ontario.

+On July 12, 2024, Dupree lost to former WWE wrestler Chavo Guerrero Jr. in the Coupe Jean Corne 2024 for Association Biterroise de Catch in Beziers, France.

+During the fall of 2024 Dupree returned to England and worked there for two months.
+He also wrestled in Austria and Romania.

+In 2025, he wrestled for Canadian Wrestling's Elite in Saskatchewan and Manitoba where he feuded with Bobby Sharp.